Ghostboat

 Ghostboat is a 2006 British television film, based on a novel by George E. Simpson and Neal R. Burger.
 The film features David Jason as its star.
 It is a fantasy tale of His Majesty's Submarine Scorpion vanishing during the Second World War, leaving only one crew member (David Jason) surviving.
 38 years later, in the Cold War year 1981, the Scorpion reappears; the crew have disappeared, but the vessel is otherwise unchanged and has not aged in the intervening years.
-A Royal Navy crew along with the sole survivor of the original voyage is given the mission of retracing the last days of the boat prior to its 1943 disappearance.
+A Royal Navy crew along with the sole survivor of the original voyage is given the mission of retracing the last days of the boat prior to her 1943 disappearance.
 A supernatural influence takes hold of most of the crew, and they start showing characteristics of the old crew.
 They find themselves fighting Second World War ghosts.

 Plot

 HMS Scorpion, a British submarine that had gone missing in the Baltic Sea during the Second World War, surfaces in the path of a Soviet freighter in 1981.
-The vessel is returned to British custody.
+The Soviets return the vessel to the British.
 Naval Intelligence is interested in the case because it seems that, for the first time, a ship has returned from "the Devil's Triangle of the North".
-The submarine opens its own hatch to let the investigating team in, where they find the vessel in a state of perfect preservation, but find no sign of the crew.
+The submarine opens her own hatch to let the investigating team in, where they find the vessel in a state of perfect preservation, but find no sign of the crew.

-Jack Hardy is the only surviving member of the original crew, having been found floating and rescued in 1943 by members of Nazi Germany's Kriegsmarine; but he has no memory of the last days of the 1943 mission.
-He and Alan Cassidy, one of the vessel's designers, join a Royal Navy crew on a mission to retrace Scorpions last days before it went missing.
+Jack Hardy, the only surviving member of the original crew, had been rescued in 1943 by members of the German Kriegsmarine but has no memory of the last days of the 1943 mission.
+He and Alan Cassidy, one of the vessel's designers, join a Royal Navy crew on a mission to retrace Scorpions last days before she went missing.
 Commander Travis, a naval intelligence officer, is in charge of the mission while Captain Byrnes captains the submarine.
-The mission will take the submarine into Soviet waters, and a surface ship, HMS Oakland, escorts the boat.
-Once in the Baltic, the current crew begins to take on the personalities and identities of the dead crew, and the boat takes a degree of control over itself.
+The mission will take the submarine into Soviet waters while a ship, HMS Oakland, escorts the boat.
+Once in the Baltic, the crew begins to take on the personalities and identities of the dead crew and the boat takes a degree of control over herself.
 Contact with Oakland is soon lost.

-A "Soviet submarine" is detected and through communication error the crew fires upon it and destroys it.
-Scorpion surfaces to search for survivors, but, impossibly, no debris is found.
-Hardy realises that the "Soviet submarine" was destroyed at the exact same place and time where the Scorpion sank a German U-boat in 1943, and speculates that "the past is breaking through".
+A "Soviet submarine" is detected and through communication error the crew destroys her with torpedoes.
+Scorpion surfaces to search for survivors but, impossibly no debris is found.
+Hardy realises that the "Soviet submarine" was destroyed at the same place and time where the Scorpion sank a German U-boat in 1943 and speculates that "the past is breaking through".
 Cassidy, who had supervised the fitting of the Scorpion with practice torpedoes, finds that they have become live weapons.
-Captain Byrnes tries to abort the mission, but Cdr Travis convinces him to continue.
+Captain Byrnes tries to abort the mission but Commander Travis convinces him to continue.
 Hardy learns that the real mission is to discover and exploit the power that preserved and delivered the Scorpion.